hideckies/hermit/docs/tutorials/simple-implant-beacon.md

-  mkdir           Create a new directory. mv              Move a file to a destination location. net             Get TCP connections. procdump        Dump process memory to a specified output file. ps kill         Terminate a process. ps ls           List processes. pwd             Print the current working directory. reg subkeys     Enumerate subkeys for the specified open registry key. reg values      Enumerate the specified registry values. rm              Remove a file. rmdir           Remove a directory. rportfwd add    Add settings to reverse port forwarding.
+  mkdir           Create a new directory. mv              Move a file to a destination location. net             Get TCP connections. pe              Load and execute PE (Portable Executable) file. persist         Establish persistence for implant. procdump        Dump process memory to a specified output file. ps kill         Terminate a process. ps ls           List processes. pwd             Print the current working directory. reg query       Enumerate subkeys for the specified path. rm              Remove a file. rmdir           Remove a directory. rportfwd add    Add settings to reverse port forwarding.